10 things on prep basketball: Claytons lead Fort Dodge, Mason City and Cedar Falls get big wins

 Aplington-Parkersburg beat Grundy Center, 75-39.
 In the first half alone, the Falcons drained 10 3-pointers en route to a 52-19 lead.
 They would end up sinking 14, led by Alec Oberhauser and Grant Traux, who each made four.

-Nevada struggled through December, but may have something in freshman Tyler Sansgaard.
-He hardly played before Tuesday’s game at Hampton-Dumont, where shot 9-of-12 and scored 27, all from behind the arc.
-Not a bad scoring debut, kid.
+Nevada struggled through December but may have something in freshman Tyler Sansgaard.
+He hardly played before Tuesday’s game at Hampton-Dumont, where he shot 9 of 12 and scored 27 — all from behind the arc.
+Not a bad debut.

 5. Let’s talk about Des Moines Christian’s Ben Juhl

 Can we discuss the tear this young man has been on lately?
-His last four games, all victories: Juhl is 33-of-42 from the field, 11-of-16 from deep and has totaled 90 points.
+In his last four games — all victories — Juhl is 33 of 42 from the field, 11 of 16 from the deep and has totaled 90 points.

 6. Six good stat lines